 There are a few exceptions to this.
 Seek immediate medical attention if:

-- You have symptoms of a severe dental infection such as a high fever, chills, and swelling
+You have symptoms of a severe dental infection, such as high fever, chills, and swelling

 Otherwise, for typical dental emergencies, call a local dentist’s office to determine your options.
 If it’s after hours, there may be an emergency line you can call.
 Many offices also offer discounted prices to uninsured customers willing to pay directly to the dental office.